keremoktar/keremoktar.github.io/docs/advice.md

 Here are three key tips:

 1. Understand that the goal of admissions is identifying who *will do research most effectively*.
-   - Thus, as an applicant, your goal is to convey that you are ( / have the capacity to become) an outstanding researcher.
+   - Your goal is therefore to convey that you are (or have the capacity to become) an outstanding researcher.
-   - You are not trying to convince them that you are the smartest person, nor the one who most deserves this career, nor the person most interested in psychology, nor the most accomplished academically.
+      - Students often get this wrong.
+You are not trying to convince them that you are the smartest person, nor the one who most deserves this career, nor the person most interested in the field, nor the most accomplished academically.
 You are trying to convince them that you can develop into a good researcher.
+      - The best way to do so is through evidence of past research involvement.
+All the other considerations above can be inferred from the research you have done.

 2. Apply widely.
    - This increases your odds.
 Think of your applications sort of like lottery tickets (there is a lot of stochasticity in admissions processes): if you apply to 1 program, and you have a 10% chance of getting in, you probably won't get in.
 If you apply to 10 programs, 1 - (0.9)^10 =  65% chance of getting in; with 20, it's 88%!
 This is a terrible approximation, of course, but the point is that you are much likelier to get in if you apply widely (7 would be a reasonable lower bound).
    - This holds even if you think you are guaranteed to get in somewhere.
 I know of cases where professors made promises that were not kept.
 There are no guarantees, besides the admission letter itself.